Life 1.5 – an exhibition of planet-friendly materials, fashion and food

 Aalto University Bioinnovation Center presents projects in sustainable bio-based textiles and packaging, combining design, business and technology in a radically creative way.

-Alusta pavilion - a place for encounters between humans and non-human animals in urban space.
+A place for encounters between humans and non-human animals.

 The Interplay of Cultures 2022 studio is a masters level course at the School of Arts, Design and Architecture, Department of Architecture.
 This year the studio explored Sámi cultures and their way of relating to our material reality.